Walter Greene: Career

 Born and raised in Tarkio, Missouri, Greene attended Tarkio College and the Horner Institute for Fine Arts.
 He toured with and arranged for big bands led by Orville Knapp, Freddy Martin, Horace Heidt, Wayne King, Xavier Cugat, and Harry James.

 Greene entered the world of film scoring as orchestrating for MGM, with his first films being Two-Faced Woman (1941) and Abbott and Costello's Lost in a Harem (1944).
 He became a composer of music scores for films for the Producers Releasing Corporation studio with his first film being Crime, Inc. (1945).
 Other PRC films included Lash LaRue Westerns.
 When LaRue switched studios to Screen Guild and Howco Green continued with the series.

 He earned an Academy Award nomination in 1946 for his score to the 1945 film Why Girls Leave Home.
 Greene composed other films such as Jesse James' Women (1954), Teenage Doll (1957), The Brain from Planet Arous (1957), Teenage Monster (1958), War of the Satellites (1958) and Thunder in Carolina (1960).
 Greene also provided the score for the Crown International Pictures US released of the German/Polish 1960 film First Spaceship on Venus and the Woolner Brothers US release of Hercules and the Captive Women (1963).

 Greene started his career in scoring cartoons at the Walter Lantz Studio, first credited in the 1963 Greedy Gabby Gator Woody Woodpecker short.
-Starting with 1967's Hot Time on Ice Chilly Willy short, Greene would be the sole composer of the Lantz cartoons until the last one, which is 1972's Bye, Bye, Blackboard, in which also would be the final cartoon short with new Greene music (as mentioned below, later Pink entries would reuse his cues).
+Starting with 1967's Hot Time on Ice Chilly Willy short, Greene would be the sole composer of the Lantz cartoons until the last one, which was 1972's Bye, Bye, Blackboard, in which also would be the final cartoon short with new Greene music (as mentioned below, later Pink entries would reuse his cues).